DCMLab/pitchtypes/README.md

 # pitchtypes

-Musically meaningful pitch types.
+**Musically meaningful types**

+The purpose of this Python library is to:

-This library provides Python types that handle pitch in a musically correct way.
+1. Provide types that handle pitch in a musically correct way.
+2. Make it easy to implement other musically meaningful types.

 For instance, spelled pitch is handled correctly:

 ```python
 >>> from pitchtypes import SpelledPitchClass